PaulSHahn2/emacssetup/README.md

    by marking them with *u*.
 Then press *x* to download and install the latest version.

 6. When all packages are installed, you can exit *emacs* and restart it.
-If you are running *emacs* in *daemon mode*, restart the dameon: `killall emacs` and then restart.
+If you are running *emacs* in *daemon mode*, you need to restart the dameon:
+   `killall emacs` and then restart.
 You should no longer see startup errors in the terminal.
+You can also re-evaluate the *init.el* source file via *eval-buffer*.

 ## Sharing your settings across machines